I recently picked up a copy of the 2014 Outline for Sharing Time, Families are Forever! I found it at the Distribution Center here in Salt Lake City.

 When we sing in Sacrament Meeting for Easter, I think we’ll perform March’s program song, I Stand all Amazed as it’s totally appropriate.
 For Mother’s Day I think we’ll sing April’s song The Family is of God, as it fits well too.
 I’m all about killing two birds with one stone!!
 And come program time, the congregation will never remember that we sang two songs earlier in the year ;).

-As I’ve been looking through the outline, there are some great tips and teaching advice:
+As I’ve been looking through the 2014 Sharing Time Outline, there are some great tips and teaching advice:

-Anyway, there you have it, a brief outline of 2014’s outline.
+Anyway, there you have it, a brief outline of 2014’s Sharing Time Outline.
 If you haven’t looked through it yet, you should!